Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Background of the BH and geodesics, MBO, and ISCO in 4D-EGB gravity

-Based on the preceding analysis, when the system's energy satisfies $E \le 1$, the particle moves along a bound orbit.
-However, if the energy falls below $E_{ISCO}$, the particle will spiral into the BH.
-Therefore, there is an allowed range of values for the energy $E$.
-Observing from Fig.\ref{e}, under the conditions of fixed charge $Q=0.5$, coupling parameter $\alpha=0.5$, and angular momentum $L=0.5(L_{MBO}+L_{ISCO})$, the allowed range of energy is $(0.9492, 0.9646)$, meaning that only the orbits between the purple dashed line and the orange dashed line represent bound orbits.
-When $E > 0.9646$, the particle will gradually evolve from a distant location towards the BH and eventually fall into it; when $E < 0.9492$, the particle will directly spiral into the BH.
-Furthermore, Fig.\ref{f} provides a more intuitive representation, where the black shaded area indicates the allowed parameter range ($E, L$) for bound orbits in a Schwarzschild black hole.
-From Fig.\ref{f}, it is found that when $Q=0.5$ is fixed, as the coupling parameter $\alpha$ increases, the triangular shaded area gradually shifts to the left, and the upper energy limit increases; while when $\alpha=0.5$ is fixed, as the charge $Q$ increases, the triangular shaded area also shifts to the left, and there is a larger upper energy limit.
-Based on these results, it can be analyzed that the presence of charge $Q$ and coupling parameter $\alpha$ significantly alters the allowed parameter region for bound orbits.
+According to the preceding analysis, although $E \leq 1$ is a necessary condition for a particle to be confined within a finite radial region, the existence of bound orbits is still subject to the joint constraints of energy $E$ and angular momentum $L$.
+This means that, under a given angular momentum condition, only particles within a specific energy interval can satisfy the conditions for maintaining bound orbit motion.
+As shown in Fig. \ref{e}, taking the case with fixed parameters $Q=0.5$, $\alpha=0.5$, and angular momentum $L=0.5(L_{\mathrm{MBO}}+L_{\mathrm{ISCO}})$ as an example, the energy interval allowing bound orbits to exist is $(0.9492, 0.9646)$, i.e., only orbits between the purple dashed line and the orange dashed line represent bound orbits.
+If the energy exceeds this range, no bound orbits will exist in the system.
+When $E > 0.9646$, the particle has sufficient energy to overcome the effective potential barrier, thereby spiraling toward the BH from a distance and eventually being captured; while when $E < 0.9492$, since the energy is below the minimum energy level required to maintain orbital balance, the particle cannot form a stable bound state, manifesting as a direct spiral plunge toward the BH center.
+Furthermore, Fig. \ref{f} provides a more intuitive representation, where the black shaded region represents the allowed parameter interval $(E, L)$ for bound orbits in the Schwarzschild BH.
+From Fig. \ref{f}, it is found that when $Q=0.5$ is fixed, as the coupling parameter $\alpha$ increases, the triangular shaded region gradually shifts to the left; while when $\alpha=0.5$ is fixed, as the charge $Q$ increases, the triangular shaded region also shifts to the left.
+These results indicate that the presence of charge $Q$ and coupling parameter $\alpha$ significantly alters the allowed parameter region for bound orbits.